PostHog/posthog.com/contents/blog/posthog-vs-kubit.md

 ### PostHog does more than product analytics
 Kubit is intended for product and data teams at large organizations.
 It therefore focuses solely on providing product analytics tools (and has an opaque pricing model that’s squarely aimed at enterprises), and that’s it.

-PostHog, on the other hand, offers far more than just product analytics and empowers engineers to collect feedback (with surveys), deploy changes (with feature flags), test ideas (with A/B testing) and gather more information (with session replays).
+PostHog, on the other hand, offers far more than just product analytics and empowers engineers to collect feedback (with surveys), deploy changes (with feature flags), test ideas (with A/B testing), and gather more information (with session replays).
 In short, it’s just ridiculously more powerful.

 ### PostHog can gather multiple types of data
 Both Kubit and PostHog are built around the concept of _events_, which users define, track and analyze.
 An event can be performed, or not, and can have properties, or not.
 That’s about it.